 The treatment of overheads for EXES differs from that of most other SOFIA instruments: instead of on-source times, users are required to specify wall clock times (i.e. total elapsed time) in USPOT, which is the on-source time plus all overheads except those related to acquisition and instrument set-up.
 The overheads include time on empty sky in the off-slit nodding and mapping modes as well as read-out and other telescope and instrument inefficiencies.
 The ETC and the figures in this manual give the clock times needed.
 The figures in this manual only give clock times.
-USPOT will add an additional 15 minutes for peak-up, wavelength optimization, flux calibration, and flat field overheads in the HIGH_MED, Medium, and Low configurations and 20 minutes in HIGH_LOW.
-In all configurations, an extra 3 minutes of peak-up time is needed for the narrow (1.4 arcsec) slit.
+USPOT will add an additional 13 minutes for peak-up, wavelength optimization, flux calibration, and flat field overheads in the HIGH_MED, Medium, and Low configurations and 18 minutes in HIGH_LOW.
+The additional 5 minutes in the HIGH_LOW configuration is to account for peak-up with a shorter slit length.
 If no peak-up is necessary (i.e., after a wavelength change on the same target, if the source is extended, or if the continuum emission is too weak), the overheads can be reduced by using the No Peak-Up option in USPOT.
 Overheads can also be reduced if multiple sky positions are observed in the same wavelength setting.
-In this case, click the No Wavelength Setup button in USPOT.
-Note that the time on a given target on a single flight is limited to 90-180 minutes, so full overheads may be needed again once the sum of AOR times exceeds 90 minutes.
-Conversely, if a single observation takes more than 90 minutes it may need to be split into multiple AORs, each with full overheads.
-Please consult the EXES and SOFIA staff in these cases.
+In this case, select the No Wavelength Setup option in USPOT.
+The No Peak-Up and No Wavelength Setup options are accomplished by changing their values from False to True.
+There is always a 3 minute overhead for observing the EXES blackbody source.
+Note that the time on a given target on a single flight is typically limited to ~200 minutes.
+Long integrations may therefore require more than one flight to complete and then the usual acquisition overheads will need to be repeated.
+To accurately account for the overheads of longer integrations, it is advisable to consult the EXES instrument scientists, who may recommend splitting an observation into multiple AORs that include separate overhead times.